UMAprotocol/UMIPs/UMIPs/umip-46.md

 - Yes

 How often is the provided price updated?
-- The lower bound on the price update frequency is a minute for Binance, BitZ and Kraken
+- The lower bound on the price update frequency is a minute for Binance & Gate.io

 Is an API key required to query these sources?
 - No